nodatime/nodatime/www/developer/building.md

 - NodaTime.TzdbCompiler.Test: Tests for NodaTime.TzdbCompiler

 The documentation is in the `www` directory with the rest of the website: `www/developer` for the developer guide, and `www/unstable/userguide` for the latest user guide.
-Additionally the `www` directory contains the source for the documentation, and `JodaDump` contains Java code to be used with NodaTime.CheckTimeZones.

 There is also experimental source code for Roslyn code diagnostics (under `src`) and various tools for the build process under `build`.